openstack/monasca-api/docs/monasca-api-spec.md

 Defines the name of a metric.
 A name is of type string(64).

 ### Dimensions
 A dictionary of (key, value) pairs.
 The key and value are of type string(255).
-The first character in the dimension is restricted to the following: a-z A-Z 0-9 _ / \ $.
+The first character in the dimension is restricted to the following: `a-z A-Z 0-9 _ / \ $`.
-However, the next characters may be any character except for the following: ; } { = , & ) ( ".
+However, the next characters may be any character except for the following: `; } { = , & ) ( "`.
 If one of the restricted characters is needed, this can be achieved by double quoting the dimensions.

 ## Alarm Expressions
 The alarm expression syntax allows the creation of simple or complex alarms to handle a wide variety of needs.
 Alarm expressions are evaluated every 60 seconds.